Sorci concinna

 Sinningia concinna

-See a comparison table that relates S. concinna to the other two miniature species.
+A comparison table relates S. concinna to the other miniature species.

 Origin